The Holiday Season is all about giving! Giving thanks, sending love, and giving gifts!

 Adopt-A-Native-Elder is a wonderful organization that supports Diné (Navajo) Elders by providing food, firewood, and other services.

-The Navajo Nation has been greatly impacted by the coronavirus pandemic, this wonderful non profit is a great way to support the Navajo people and elders in a small way.
+This wonderful non profit is a great way to support Navajo elders in a small way.

 As one Diné Elder shared: "Because you bring me food, you wish my life to continue for another day."